The Beginner’s Guide To Travelling - The Best Tips & Advice for New Travellers

 Start Small, and Build on Your Successes

 Out of all the top travel tips for beginners, this is perhaps the most important advice we can give: start small.
 You don't learn to swim by jumping off the diving board into the deep end of the pool, and you don’t want to travel to challenging destinations on your first trip.
-Get used to traveling before you embark on that hiking trip through northern Mongolia or visiting countries with less than stable political systems.
+Get used to travelling before you embark on that hiking trip through northern Mongolia or visiting countries with less than stable political systems.

 Keep your first forays into travel restricted to domestic flights.
 Once you’re familiar with at-home travel, broaden your horizons with trips to stable nations such as Canada or EU nations.
 When you’re more confident, you can arrange that five-nation kayaking tour you’ve always dreamed of.